JairParra/Kaggle_Reddit_Multiclass_Classification/scripts/README.md

 - Informal tests should **not** be included in main

 ## main.py
-- Data pre-processing, calls to Bernoulli_NB and all the rest goes here.
+- Calls to Bernoulli_NB , testing all the other models and all the Scikit-learn packages or whatever go here.
 If the script becomes too big, or if we decide to implement some other extra class, we might create it in a different step.

+## data_preprocessing.py
+- As it name indicates, this script is dedicated solely to clean the data.

 ## Bernoulli_NB.py
 - Implementation of the Bernoulli Naive Bayes model as a class.